Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Semilinear Hamiltonian PDEs

 for all $U_1 = (u_1, v_1)^T, U_2 = (u_2, v_2)^T \in \kY$.

 Since the Laplacian is diagonal in the Fourier representation \eqref{e.fourier} with eigenvalues $-k^2$ for $k \in \Z$, the eigenvalue problem for $A$ separates into $2\times 2$ eigenvalue problems on each Fourier mode, and $\spec A = \i \Z \setminus \{0\}$.
-Clearly, $A$ is skew-symmetric on $\kY$ with respect to the inner product \eqref{e.inner-product}.
+Clearly, $A$ is skew-symmetric on $\kY$ if $\kH_1 = \kG_{0,1}$ is endowed with the inner product \eqref{e.inner-product}.
 Note that $\P_0 \tilde A$ has a Jordan block and is hence included with the nonlinearity $B$.
-Thus,
+Thus, with